josuttis/belleviews/README.md

 This make the use of views error-prone, confusing and programmers might easily create fatal runtime errors wihtout being noticing it.

-There are multiple reasons for this behavior:
+There are reasons for this behavior:
-- Views might cache begin to oiptimize for multiple iterations with the same view (the funny part is that due to its restrictions, it is recommended to use them ad-hoc and iterate only once).
+- The kwy problem is the decision that views might cache begin() so that iterating over elements is not stateless.
+  The funny consequence is that due to the several consequences you should use standard views ad hoc, so that the optimization (which only helps for a second iteration) often doesn't pay of.
 - The designers of the views considered views as pointers instead of references to collections.
-That especially causes the confusing handling of const.
+However view are no pointers (they do not provide operator * or ->).
+  They only internally use pointers.
+  The result is a huge confusion of basic rules like const propagation, which usually is expected to apply to collection types.
+  (Don't get me wrong; you could and can always implement collection types that do not propagate constness; however, not everythign you can do as an expert is usefull for the mass.)

 We can do better.

+Unfortunately, it is too late to fix standard views anymore.

+So as an alternative for the standard views, this library is implemented.
-This library provides views that are simple to use and reducse the number of suprises causing compiletime errpors and runtime errorsy.
+It provides views that are simple to use and reduce the number of suprises causing compiletime errpors and runtime errors.
-In some cases the price may be a worse performance.
+In some special cases the price may be a potentially worse performance.
-However, programs are far mor predictable in behavior, do what programmers expect, generic code using them becomes way more cimpler and you can still get the well performance with some additional tricks.
+However, the library will provide workarounds.
+The key benefit is that with these views, programs are way more predictable in behavior and meet the expectations of ordinary programmers.
+This especially helps in generic code that may be used for both containers and views.

+This library does not replace the ranges library.
+It only is an alternative for the views in the standard library.
+Usually, it should be possible to combione both.

 ## How to use Belle Views